learn-co-curriculum/phase-3-hashketball/README.md

 | **Blocks**         | 1             | 12           | 1            | 8             | 11            |
 | **Slam Dunks**     | 1             | 7            | 15           | 5             | 1             |

-Using the power of Ruby, and the hashes you created above, write methods to complete the following questions:
+Using the power of Ruby, and the hashes you created, write methods to complete the following:

 1. Return the number of points scored for any player, given that player's name as a string.